Quickstart — bind many members from one agent

 CoalitionConfigfrom the coalition operator (struct definition, or a serialised fingerprint you copy into your crate). - A

-LatticeConfigper referenced lattice (inline in theCoalitionConfigthe operator published, or pulled from each lattice operator’s handshake page). - A standalone-organism reference per referenced organism (role name + stable id + optional content hash + pointer to the organism’s own handshake).
+LatticeConfigper referenced lattice (inline in theCoalitionConfigthe operator published, or pulled from each lattice operator’s handshake page). - An

-ConfluenceConfigper referenced confluence (from the confluence operator’s handshake page). - A ticket from each per-citizen operator you intend to write to.
-Per-citizen admission is per-citizen; the coalition operator does not issue per-citizen tickets.
+OrganismRefper referenced organism (role name + stable id + optional content hash + pointer to the organism’s own handshake).
+Both standalone and composite organisms are referenced this way. - A ticket from each per-member operator you intend to write to.
+Per-member admission is per-member; the coalition operator does not issue per-member tickets.

 Step 1 — declare the CoalitionConfig in your crate